corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 val flow: T
 ```

-Attempting to access `flow` before calling `createFlow` is not allow and in that case an `IllegalAccessError` will be thrown.
+You cannot access `flow` before calling `createFlow`.
+If you attempt this, an `IllegalAccessError` will be thrown.

 Sample usage: